 As HMP Ashfield is a Category C prison.
 The only items permitted to be brought in are, undergarments, namely:

-Visitors cannot give prisoners cash during visits, however they can send money to a prisoners account:
+Visitors cannot give prisoners cash during visits, however you can send money by debit card.

 You will need the prisoner number and their date of birth.
 Go to www.gov.uk/send-prisoner-money